16 Simple Ways to Day-by-Day Quickly Improve Your Health

 - Turn off electronics before bed.

-95% of adults in a US study admitted to using some type of screen in the hour leading up to bed*.
-(Artificial blue light emitting from screens increase alertness and suppresses the hormone melatonin by up to 22% which negatively impacts sleep)".
-So here is yet another reason to unplug from those devises, especially as bedtime approaches.
+95% of adults in a US study admitted to using some type of screen in the hour leading up to bed.
+(Artificial blue light increases alertness and suppresses the hormone melatonin by up to 22% which negatively impacts sleep).
+That is yet another reason to unplug from those devices, especially as bedtime approaches.

 Additional Wellness Goals to Complete Monthly